DavidBloggerTest/blog-zh/_posts/2024-11-10-anti-bot-for-servers.md

 ## Fighting the Bots
 A major cause was that the project was running directly at the 80/443 ports, which means that bots can access this directly without adding a custom port, making scanning much easier.
 I have since added another fake website that was at the top priority of the Nginx configuration, and the real site was moved to a custom port.
 This way, bots will have to scan all ports to find the site, which is much harder.

-The fake site is [here](https://github.com/Davidasx/bot).
+Code for the fake site is [here](https://github.com/Davidasx/bot).
 You can deploy it yourself and it will run at port 8899.
 Just use Nginx to proxy_pass to the port.
 It will return 404 for every page except the main page and display a warning message.
 The logs will record the visitor's IP and all will be accessible by myself.
 Here's an even more stupid attack attempt:
 ```
 [2024-11-10 07:09:29] from 200.178.226.162 GET /remote/login 404
 ```